dorianbayart/dorianbayart.github.io/_posts/2016-02-03-dorian-bayart-site-launched.md

 ---
 layout: post
-title: "Dorian Bayart, Launches Site"
+title: "Start !"
 date: 2016-02-03
 ---

-Launching my website using [GitHub](https://github.com/) and [Jekyll](http://jekyllrb.com) using some .
+Launching my website using [GitHub](https://github.com/) and [Jekyll](http://jekyllrb.com).

-Let's see what we can do with that !
+Let's see how powerful it is !